HaxeFlixel/haxeflixel.com/src/documents/documentation/02_handbook/upgrade-guide.html.md

 title: "Upgrade Guide"
 ```

-//todo

-##HaxeFlixel 3.x
+##HaxeFlixel 3.0

-HaxeFlixel 3.x is an evolution of the original Flixel api and while most of the API is very similar and quickly learnt, it requires some renames and modifications to update your code.
+HaxeFlixel 3.0 is an evolution of the original Flixel api and while most of the API is very similar and quickly learnt, it requires some renames and modifications to update your code.

 In an effort to help with this process there is a find and replace convert command included with the Flixel Tools.
 You can see what it replaces here.

+## Solving upgrade issues

+### FlxSprite errors

+### FlxG.keys errors

 ## FrontEnds and the FlxG refactor